I am an artist with an environmental background. I have always created, but my studies taught me what to look at.

 I got here by failing a biology class.

-I was a creative kid who wrote books in her spare time and didn't believe in studying.
-Naturally I failed a biology class by a strict teacher, who offered the class another chance at a grade if we attended a biology competition.
-I made it from the local to the national level, and as I sat at the university hall of the biotechnical faculty, the dean greeted us with "welcome to the best minds in biology and our future students".
-At first I laughed because I was only there by chance.
-But as annoyed peers looked at me, I knew it… I will study here.
+I was a creative kid who wrote books in her spare time.
+When an unplanned exam caught a group of us off guard, I failed.
+The teacher offered us all a chance to fix our grade by entering into a biology competition.
+Of our group, I was the only one who made it to the national level.
+As I sat at the exam hall of the biotechnical faculty, the dean greeted us with "welcome to the best minds in biology and our future students".
+I laughed that I was only there because I had failed a class!
+But as serious competitors shot me their annoyed glances, it dawned on me...
+I will be back, won’t I?

 Next year I enrolled as a landscape architecture student.

-Landscape architecture gave me two things: lectures on ecology that shaped my worldview of interconnection, and the discipline of drawing plans by hand — where everything on the page has a meaning and nothing is purely decorative.
+Landscape architecture gave me two things: lectures on ecology that shaped my worldview of interconnection, and the discipline of drawing plans by hand — where everything on the page holds meaning and nothing is purely decorative.
 I use this framework for my own creative expression.

 I developed a relationship with every place I lived in and every language I lived within.
-I was brought up between the Alps and the Mediterranean, but spent my twenties abroad — in Sweden, South Korea and then mostly in Berlin, my second home.
-I now live in Bled, Slovenia.
+I was brought up between the Alps and the Mediterranean, but spent my twenties abroad.
+My studies eventually brought me to Berlin, where I lived for close to a decade.
+I've since returned to the landscape I grew up in and am based in Bled, Slovenia.